 Doctor of Dental Surgery

-Since its founding, the college has graduated more than 9,000 dentists and dental hygienists.
-The college is known internationally for producing excellent clinicians.
-More than half of all the dentists in the Dallas/Fort Worth area received their dental education at the college, and nearly one-third of all dentists in Texas are Texas A&M University College of Dentistry graduates.
+Since its founding, the school has graduated more than 9,000 dentists and dental hygienists.
+The school is known internationally for producing excellent clinicians.
+More than half of all the dentists in the Dallas/Fort Worth area received their dental education at the school, and nearly one-third of all dentists in Texas are Texas A&M School of Dentistry graduates.

-Following a century of excellence, the College of Dentistry will continue to be a leader in dental education by:
+Texas A&M School of Dentistry will continue to grow as a leader in dental education by:

-- Educating exemplary clinicians who deliver evidence-based care.
+- Educating exemplary clinicians who deliver patient-centered, evidence-based care.

-- Fostering translational and clinical research to improve patient care and delivery.
+- Expanding and advancing innovative basic, translational, and clinical research to improve patient care.

 The Integrated Doctor of Dental Surgery (DDS) and Doctor of Philosophy (PhD)